 How Laguna Writers Workshops Work

 Laguna Writers workshops began in a studio apartment on Laguna Street in San Francisco, but are now held in Twin Peaks.
 We call them workshops, not classes, because there is no homework and no supplies are necessary.
 You only need to bring a pen and a pad of paper, or whatever it is you like to write on.
 We have extras if you forget these, so all you really have to bring is yourself.
-The workshops run from 7:30-10:00 with one break; we supply snacks, tea and coffee.
+The workshop sessions are eight weeks long, and run from 7:30-10:00 with a short scheduled break; we supply snacks, tea, coffee and a DeLorenzo dessert.

 Not manuscript driven.
 Laguna Writers writing workshops differ from traditional writing groups because they are not manuscript driven and they are multi-genre.
 Most writer's groups require that someone--or several people in the group--present manuscripts each week for critical feedback.
 This workshop is based on a different method: the Amherst Writers and Artist method.